If your car breaks down, will insurance cover a rental?

 Here’s how rental reimbursement works:

-1. Purchase an endorsement for rental reimbursement.
+- Purchase an endorsement for rental reimbursement.
 In most cases, an endorsement must be added to have rental reimbursement coverage, and it has to be added to each vehicle on your policy.
 Rental reimbursement provides coverage for claims filed under your comprehensive or collision insurance.
 Because of this, some insurers require both comprehensive and collision coverage on your policy; others only require comprehensive.
-In cases where your policy only has comprehensive, rental reimbursement would not provide coverage for incidents generally covered under collision since those would also not be covered.
+If you only have comprehensive and not collision, you would not have rental reimbursement for accidents that fall under the collision category.

 When does car insurance cover rental costs?